mauriciovancine/atlanticr/README.md

   :bird::straight_ruler: ATLANTIC BIRD TRAITS: a data set of bird morphological traits from the Atlantic forests of South America
 - [`atlantic_mammal_traits`](https://mauriciovancine.github.io/atlanticr/reference/atlantic_mammal_traits.html)
-  :straight_ruler::bat: ATLANTIC MAMMAL TRAITS: a data set of morphological traits of mammals in the Atlantic Forest of South America
+  :bat::straight_ruler: ATLANTIC MAMMAL TRAITS: a data set of morphological traits of mammals in the Atlantic Forest of South America